Recent Publications

 Bidhendi AJ, Chebli Y, Geitmann A. (2021) Bulletin of the Microscopical Society of Canada 47(1): 14-17

 Labeling polysaccharides in the living plant without interference with development and morphogenesis requires carefully adapted techniques.
-A summary of methods is provided in this Conference Proceeding, related to a full paper published in Journal of Microscopy.
+A summary of methods is provided in this Conference Proceeding, related to a full paper published in J Microscopy.

 Biomechanics of hair fibre growth: